Yes, the school is open. We are currently running face to face lessons with safety regulations in place.

 BELS never stopped teaching and all our courses are available online, in virtual classrooms, with our teachers delivering live interactive lessons, you may book and take an online course now.

-The building was closed to students, by government edict between 13 March – 6 July 2020, due to Covid-19 pandemic and face-to-face teaching had to be put on hold.
-The core team has continued to work from home and has been available to support students, parents and agents throughout the weeks of imposed closure
+The building was closed to students, by government edict between 13 March – 6 July 2020 & 10 March 2021 – 11 April 2021 due to Covid-19 pandemic and face-to-face teaching had to be put on hold.
+During this time, the core team continued to work from home and was available to support students, parents and agents throughout the weeks of imposed closure.

 - Registration will be completed digitally.